More Libor fines expected by mid-year: source

 “There will be more in the first half of this year,” said one source with knowledge of the complex probe that is involving more than a dozen of the world’s top banks and brokers.
 “Things are progressing ... and you will see a lot more this year.”

-A separate source close to the investigation said JPMorgan Chase (JPM.N) and Germany’s Deutsche Bank (DBKGn.DE) are in focus alongside ICAP and Citigroup after UK and U.S. regulators fined Britain’s Royal Bank of Scotland (RBS.L) on Wednesday.
+A separate source close to the investigation said JPMorgan Chase and Germany’s Deutsche Bank are in focus alongside ICAP and Citigroup after UK and U.S. regulators fined Britain’s Royal Bank of Scotland on Wednesday.

 The regulators’ timetable is an indication the probe is gathering pace, as investigators piece together evidence to ascertain which traders at which banks and brokerages attempted to manipulate Libor, the London interbank offered rate.

-Note: (This story has been corrected to clarify amount set aside in paragraph 15)